-To address concerning behaviors, students will complete an educational sanction designed to help them understand the effects of tobacco, alcohol and other drugs on their mind, body and community, and to reflect on their individual goals and values.
+To address concerning behaviors, students will complete an educational sanction designed to help them understand the effects of alcohol, tobacco and other drugs on their mind, body and community, and to reflect on their individual goals and values.
 Failure to complete educational sanctions will result in an additional charge of failure to engage and may affect the student's current or future standing at Middlebury.
 Repeated documented incidents will result in a probationary period for students.
-Once a student has exhausted the educational interventions available to them through the College or refuses to engage in educational intervention methods, the student will, in effect, jeopardize their ability to remain a student in the College and will likely face discipline up to and including suspension or expulsion.
+Once a student has exhausted the educational interventions available to them through Middlebury, or refuses to engage in educational intervention methods, the student will, in effect, jeopardize their ability to remain a student at Middlebury and will likely face discipline up to and including suspension or expulsion.